How can we help you?

 You can navigate through the slots of the clipboard by pressing the ↓ and ↑ keys.

-You can paste the desired slot from the clipboard to the specified place of the document by clicking the left mouse button or by pressing Enter.
+You can paste the selected slot from the clipboard to the specified place in the document by clicking the left mouse button or pressing Enter.

 To switch between the document editing area and the clipboard window, press Tab.